lukketsvane/energy-flow/README.md

 ## Contributors

-- Linnea Espevik
+- Iver Raknes Finne

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under ABB PAEN - see the LICENSE.md file for details.

 ## Acknowledgments